 If you are a writer, and you don’t yet have a blog, NOW is the time to start one of your own.
 Just as writers have throughout history written about every conceivable topic, there is a blog on the Internet about every possible topic.
 My recommendation is to start a blog at WordPress.com; the same software is used to run TomSlatin.com as well.
 Here are a few example blogs I like (and read… time permitting) are:

-After starting a blog, be sure to mention it on Twitter, submit it to StumbleUpon, and add links to your blog in as many places on the Internet as possible.
+After starting a blog, be sure to add links to your blog in as many places on the Internet as possible.

 A Few Notes About Publishing